 Monstera Adansonii or Swiss Cheese Vine is a popular tropical houseplant that gets it’s common name from the appearance of the holes on it’s leaves.
-It’s pretty hearty and easy to grow but mastering care involves a bit of a learning curve.
-The characteristic leaves produce holes, or windows (fenestrations) are common among vining plants and serve the purpose of allowing wind to pass through the plant in the wild without tearing it off of the tree it has chosen to climb.
-Adansonii features vibrant green leaves and each new one develops a character of it’s own with more or fewer windows of differing sizes.
+It’s pretty hearty and easy to grow but mastering care involves a bit of a learning curve compared to its much easier big cousin the Monstera Deliciosa.
+The characteristic leaves on Monstera Adansonii produce holes, or windows (fenestrations) which are common among vining plants and serve the purpose of allowing wind to pass through the plant in the wild without tearing it off of the tree it has chosen to climb.
+Because each leaf has multiple fenestrations, you never know what you’re going to get.
+Each leaf is unique and watching them unfurl is makes this plant a joy to grow.
+Adansonii features vibrant green leaves and can be grown to trail and hang or you can encourage it to climb a plank or pole.
+Allowing your plant to climb will result in larger leaves as it vines upward.

 As with most Monstera, the Adansonii is hearty and quick growing which means new plant growers are able to easily keep it alive, but it can be difficult to master care for this one and grow a plant that looks amazing over time.
 This variety of Monstera is a bit more finicky than it’s cousin the Monstera Deliciosa.
 Read on for care tips to speed the learning curve.

 Is your Adansonii a Wide or Narrow Form?